theffapanda/MCC-Troubleshooting/README.md

 If you are too lazy to google the associated error codes/details:
 Go to Discord, add “theffapanda” as a friend, send screenshots of the errors you found and pray.

+<h1>Game Crashing during Campaign Cutscenes</h1>

+Lower FPS to 60 (or essentially half of your fps; if 240 hz monitor, choose 120, if 120 choose 60, etc).
+Not sure the cause, listing here as a community fix.